SamuelJansen/feature-dataset-manager-api/README.md

-# SkillManager
+# FeatureManager
-A sub set selector based on alike skills
+A sub set selector based on alike features